apache/arrow-nanoarrow/dev/release/README.md

 - Confirm submission email

-Any changes required at this stage should be made as a PR into `main` and cherry-picked into the `r-cran-maint-XXX` packaging branch.
+Any changes required at this stage should be made as a PR into `main` and cherry-picked into the `r-cran-maint-XXX` packaging branch. (i.e., `git cherry-pick 01234abcdef`).
 If any changes to the source are required, bump the "tweak" version (e.g., `Version: 0.2.0.1` in `DESCRIPTION`).